hyperledger-archives/indy-sdk/README.md

  * `libindy.a` - This is a static library, which is compiled with NDK.

+{library} must be replaced with libindy, libnullpay or libvcx.

  [How to use instructions.](https://github.com/hyperledger/indy-sdk/blob/master/docs/android-build.md#usage)

 {release channel} must be replaced with rc or stable to define corresponded release channel.